inovachrono/Saavn-Downloader/README.md

 # Saavn Downloader
-The fullset of functionality offered by this fork is:
+The fullset of functionality offered are:
   - High Qualtiy - M4A
-  - Songs Detail
+  - Songs with metadata
   - Download PlayList
   - Download Album
   - Download all Albums of an Artist as Albums